alxers/book_of_proof/11_chapter.md

 Which means xRy => yRx for all x, y in R.
 3) Show that R is transitive.
 Show that if x - y in Z and y - z in Z, then x - z in Z.
+Suppose x - y in Z and y - z in Z, then
+x - y = a, y - z = b for some a, b in Z,
+x - b - z = a, x - z = a + b, a + b in Z.